webxdc/website/src-docs/intro.md

-Webxdc brings web apps to messenger chats, in a P2P oriented container format for HTML5, css, and javascript.
+Webxdc brings web apps to messenger chats, in a P2P oriented container format containing HTML5, CSS, and JavaScript.
 The e-mail based [Delta Chat](https://delta.chat) and the XMPP-based [Cheogram](https://cheogram.com) messengers support [webxdc apps](https://webxdc.org/apps), which run on both messengers without any change.